 Note that I independently selected any featured products in this article.
 However, if you buy from one of my links it may be an affiliate and I may earn a small commission.

-Amazingly, this list started out as just 10 but steadily grew last year as I realised I had bookmarked so many design pieces based around houses and architecture over past weeks and months.
+Amazingly, this list started out as just 10 a couple of years back but steadily grew as I realised I had bookmarked so many design pieces based around houses and architecture over past weeks and months.
 I could have gone on longer, but 50 seemed as high as I could reasonably go.
 This year I have gone through the list and updated it, removing items no longer available and adding in new ones.
 A freshen up if you like.

 Note that I haven’t listed any books either.
-I have featured plenty of book releases on the site, so do have a look in that section if you want some inspiration on that front – there are plenty out there.
+I have featured plenty of book releases on the site, (although not as many as I would like of late) so do have a look in that section if you want some inspiration on that front.
+There are always plenty out there.
 Once you have done that, have a look at this list to see some (largely) modestly-priced gift ideas (and a couple of pricier ones I couldn’t resist featuring).

 1. Midcentury modern house tissue box covers by Destination PSP